 The abundance of Golden Perch (Macquaria ambigua) was consistent from 2018 to 2020, albeit lower than 2017, 2021 and 2022.
 The increased abundances in 2017 were due to more fish captured at the two sites downstream of Koondrook Weir compared to the following years when water levels were exceptionally low at these sites.
-A large proportion of Golden Perch collected were adults (Figure 4) with 96% of the catch being adults in 2022 (Figure 5).
+A large proportion of Golden Perch collected were adults (Figure 4) with 94% of the catch being adults in 2023 (Figure 5).
 This indicates conditions in the system are suitable for maintaining adult Golden Perch populations.
 Juveniles have been present in all years, with recruits only detected in 2019 (Figure 4).
 It is unlikely that these are natural recruits, as the creek has many barriers which would limit spawning opportunities and egg/larval survival.
 The construction of the Koondrook fishway in 2021 will allow Golden Perch to access areas further upstream in the Gunbower Creek system.
+A blackwater event occurred in late 2022 with dead Golden Perch recorded.
+Rescues were undertaken. with some Golden Perch either transported out of the Gunbower Creek system or taken to the Arcadia fish hatchery and some subsequently returned to the creek when water quality improved, prior to NFRC sampling.
+Based on the abundances detected in 2023 compared to previous sampling events, it appears the blackwater event in Gunbower Creek did not impact the Golden Perch population heavily.

-Golden Perch were stocked into Gunbower Creek for the first time in 2016.

-Twenty thousand Golden Perch were stocked in 2016; 40,500 in 2017; 200,000 in early 2018; and 70,000 in 2019; 70,000 in 2020, 70,000 in 2021 and 65,000 in April 2022.
+Stocking Golden Perch were stocked into Gunbower Creek for the first time in 2016.
+Twenty thousand Golden Perch were stocked in 2016; 40,500 in 2017; 200,000 in early 2018; 70,000 in 2019; 70,000 in 2020, 70,000 in 2021; and 65,000 in April 2022.
+No fish have been stocked in the first half of 2023.